 Importance of UI (User Interface)

 The importance of UI can't be overstated.
 A good UI makes a device or program easy to use and understand, while a poor UI can make it difficult or even impossible to use.
-A good UI can also increase productivity and efficiency and provide a more enjoyable and engaging experience for the user.
+A good UI, especially in business websites, can also increase productivity and efficiency and provide a more enjoyable and engaging experience for the user.

 Characteristics of a Good UI (User Interface)